 See no obvious problems to date.

-Good overall, especially given the output and technology involved - and especially if you shop around as this set can be found for a good bit less then full price
+Quite pricey but not bad value given the output and technology involved - and especially if you shop around as this set can be found for a good bit less then full price.

 Tell us how the lights performed overall when used for their designed purpose